ustun/blog.ustunozgur.com/_posts/2015-06-17-how_to_be_a_great_javascript_software_developer.md

 [Nicholas Zakas' blog](http://www.nczonline.net/).
 (Email me if you have pointers to other good blogs and I'll include it in this list.)

 Another important resource on the Web is conference videos and educational videos.
 For conferences, JSConf series are high quality.
-For educational videos, I strongly suggest Pluralsight, as they have a very army of developers preparing very focused courses. (no affliation with Pluralsgiht)
+For educational videos, I strongly suggest Pluralsight, as they have an army of experienced developers preparing high quality courses. (no affiliation with Pluralsgiht)

 # TL;DR Version

-- Start with reading books as they give you distilled versions.
+- Start with reading books as they give you distilled information.
 - Learn fundamental libraries such as jQuery, underscore, Backbone; but also read their source codes.
 - Do exercises and try to explain common JavaScript concepts such as inheritance in your own words.
+Give lectures and talks on these subjects.
 - Read through the new versions of the standard, and start using the latest additions to the language.
-- Follow Web resources in batch, through digests or blogs which you frequent once a week or conference and educational videos.
+- Follow the web resources in batch, through digests or blogs which you frequent once a week or conference and educational videos.

 # Conclusion
-Constantly repeating these and of course making lots of projects will improve your JavaScript skills immensely.
+Constantly repeating these and making lots of projects will improve your JavaScript skills immensely.
 Always keep in mind to make a dedicated effort and you can hopefully become an expert after a few years.
 I consider myself a good JavaScript programmer, and I still have a long way to expertise and these are the techniques I'm following in my journey.
 Feel free to reach out to me for feedback and corrections at <a mailto="ustun@ustunozgur.com ">ustun@ustunozgur.com</a>

-And finally, as Ustun Ozgur Software, we are looking for talented JavaScript developer in Istanbul, Turkey.
+And finally, as Ustun Ozgur Software, we are looking for talented JavaScript developers in Istanbul, Turkey.
 See [our company website](http://ustunozgur.com) for job openings.

 Happy learning,